Trusted WordPress tutorials, when you need them most.

 4. Contributor Role

-When writing posts, they can choose from existing categories and create their own tags.
+When writing posts, they can choose from existing categories and create their tags.

-The biggest disadvantage of the contributor role is they cannot upload files, so they can’t add images to their posts.
+The most significant disadvantage of the contributor role is they cannot upload files, so they can’t add images to their posts.

 Contributors can also view all website comments, but they cannot approve or delete comments.